1st July 2016 2.4% Award pay rise or freeze?!

 There is a new option for people to be paid out two out of their four weeks’ annual leave – see https://www.fairwork.gov.au/leave/annual-leave/cashing-out-annual-leave Just make sure it is in writing.
 Two weeks in lieu of actually taking leave can only occur if the employee is entitled to a minimum of four weeks leave.

-There are many reasons why this may not have occurred, ranging from a lack of back up support staff to annual leave plans falling through.
+There are many reasons why no annual leave this may have been taken, ranging from a lack of back up support staff to annual leave plans falling through.

-Cashing out of leave as a policy may be a good idea to prevent employee burnout.
-Ideally taking four weeks leave annually rather than cashing out is good for staff morale and is more family friendly.
+Cashing out of leave as a policy may be a way to ‘meet everyone half way’ and may be a good idea to prevent employee burnout.
+However, taking four weeks leave annually rather than cashing out is good for staff morale and is more family friendly.
 Clearly smaller practices may have less flexibility in this area due to staffing constraints.

 3. Look at new ways to boost your income and be more efficient

-There are a huge number of ideas you could implement.
+There are are a number of ways to do this.
 See our website for national MUST READ articles published on this topic http://www.healthandlife.com.au/what-we-do/news-and-archives/archives-current-news/.

 4. New changes to the Award – our employment templates will help you immediately comply